gardener-attic/dnslb-controller-manager/README.md

 ### DNS Controller

-The DNS Controller uses the resources decribed above to main DNS entries.
+The DNS Controller uses the resources described above to main DNS entries.
-Is uses the DNSProvider resources to get access to various DNS accounts with different hosted zones.
-The matching provider for the DNS name of an `DNSLoadBalancer` is determined automatically.
 The `DNSLoadBalancerEndpoint`resources are used as potential targets for the maintained DNS names.

 ### DNS Endpoint Controller